 Last year, we stopped publishing quarterly earnings guidance.
 This was a result of the tremendous volatility in the market as well as the spikes that we saw in steel, crude oil, and other commodities.
 Today, I am announcing that Ford Motor Company will no longer publish annual earnings guidance either.

-We must be guided by our long term goals of building brand, satisfying customers, developing strong products and accelerating innovation.
+We must be guided by our long-term goals of building a brand, satisfying customers, developing strong products, and accelerating innovation.